doug-skinner/doug-skinner.github.io/pages/quotes.md

 > In my walks, every man I meet is my superior in some way, and in that I learn from him.

+### Need for Concentration

+By: Theodore Roosevelt

+> I am delighted at all the accounts I receive of how you are doing at Groton.
+You seem to be enjoying yourself and are getting on well.
+I need not tell you to do your best to cultivate ability for concentrating your thought on whatever work you are given to do—you will need it in Latin especially.

 ### Serenity Prayer

 By: Reinhold Niebuhr